listar2000/listar2000.github.io/_posts/2017-11-05-chicago-parks.md

  - leaflet
  - higher_ground
 ---
 Stretching over 18 miles from Edgewater to South Shore, Chicago’s Lakefront Trail might be the city’s most iconic park.
 But the term "trail" is absurd.
-For most of its length, this paved path runs adjacent to a four lane highway!
+For most of its length, this paved path runs adjacent to a six-lane highway!
 <!--more-->

 That observation led me to think about the points in Chicago that are farthest from a road.
 I wrote a [computer program](https://github.com/potash/higher-ground) to calculate the (Euclidean) distance to the nearest road at every point in Chicago.
 Then I defined the "remoteness" of a park to be the farthest I could from a road within that park.